 You may also want to consider purchasing sheds made with wood from responsibly sourced and sustainable forests, such as those that have received FSC endorsement.

 Deciding on a Shed Base

-A wooden garden or allotment shed needs to stand on a base to preserve its life, otherwise there is risk or warping and rotting.
-The strongest and most durable shed base is a concrete slab, see our page on how to make a concrete shed base for more details.
+A wooden garden or allotment shed needs to stand on a stable non-moving base to preserve its life, otherwise there is risk or warping and rotting.
+The strongest and most durable shed base is a concrete slab, see this page on how to make a concrete shed base for more details.